Apple Watch: Version history

 At WWDC 2015, Tim Cook announced watchOS 2; described by CNET as a "significant revamp", it included a new software development kit that allows more direct access to the device's hardware, new watch faces, the ability to reply to an e-mail, and other features. watchOS 2 was released in September 2015.
 Following the software update, some users experienced issues with lag.

 watchOS 3 was announced at WWDC 2016, with a priority on performance.
 Users can keep apps running in memory as well as receive background updates and refreshed information.
 Other updates include a new Dock invoked with the side button to replace the performance-laden Glances, an updated Control Center, and new reply options on Messages.
-Several new watch faces have also been added, including Minnie Mouse, along with the ability to switch watch faces from the lock screen simply by swiping.
+Several new watch faces have also been added, along with the ability to switch watch faces from the lock screen simply by swiping.
 A new feature called SOS allows users to hold the dock button to make a call to the local emergency line and pull up the user's Medical ID.
 Another feature is Activity Sharing, which allows sharing of workouts with friends and even sending their heartbeats to one another.
 A new app called Breathe guides users through breathing exercises throughout the day, with visuals and haptic feedback.
 It was made available to the public in September 2016.

 watchOS 3.1 was released to the public in October 2016, and watchOS 3.2 was released in March 2017.
 Both updates added minor improvements and bug fixes.

 watchOS 4 was announced at WWDC 2017 and released to the public in September 2017. watchOS 4 features a proactive Siri watch face, personalized activity coaching, and an entirely redesigned music app.
 It also introduces Apple GymKit, a technology platform to connect workouts with cardio equipment.

 watchOS 4.3 was released in March 2018.
 It introduced support for Nightstand mode in portrait orientation.
 It brought back the ability for music playing on the iPhone to be controlled using the Music app on the Apple Watch and also enabled control of playback and volume on Apple's HomePod.
 Other new features included a new charging animation and a new app loading animation.
 Activity data was added to the Siri watch face, and the battery complication more accurately reports battery life.

 watchOS 5 was first shown to the public at the San Jose WWDC developer conference held by Apple.
 It introduced an instant watch-to-watch walkie-talkie mode, an all-new Podcasts app, raise-wrist-to-speak Siri, a customizable Control Center, and the ability to access the notification center and control center from apps.
 Other features included support for WebKit to view web pages, six new watch faces, and new workout running features.
 It was released to the public in September 2018.
 On the newest release of watchOS beta, the sleep feature was shown on screen, which would eliminate the need to use third-party apps.